Coronavirus: Homes for the elderly find ways to avoid lockdown | DW | 20.10.2020

 "What did strike me during the lockdown, which lasted rather a long time, was that some residents did deteriorate somewhat, physically.
 As we'd say locally, they seemed reduced, having lacked conversation and stimulus — this rather passive existence many of them endured accelerated the aging process," Kloeppel said.

 In Koblenz, patients entering their final phase would be isolated from the rest of the home to enable them to receive visitors.
-These guests would admittedly be kitted out head to toe in personal protective equipment, "from the hood cover to the smock, shoes, gloves and mask," Kloeppel said.
+These guests would admittedly be kitted out head-to-toe in personal protective equipment, "from the hood cover to the smock, shoes, gloves and mask," Kloeppel says.
 One woman died in these conditions, but with her children present.